- Date published: 11 Jan 2021 by Amber Hemming

 This reflection was written by the whole team.
 We started the New Year with rumblings of COVID-19 in our ears, never thinking it would take hold of our lives as it did and what an impact it would make.

 We kept our spirits up with virtual daily quizzes and chats among the team.
-Team meetings became virtual, during these we had the appearance of 3 babies, cats, dogs and husbands on the screen.
+Team meetings became virtual.
+During these we had the appearance of three babies, cats, dogs and husbands on the screen.